LogtalkDotOrg/logtalk3/examples/NOTES.md

 	simple example of using tabling directives within objects (requires Logtalk to be run with a backend supporting tabling)

+- `tcltk`
+	example illustrating how to add a portable GUI to an application using Tcl and Tk

 - `testing`
 	some examples of writing unit tests